purtuga/SPWidgets/demo/demo.about.md

 SPWidgets Demo
 ==============

-The SPWidgets Demo HTML file is a self contained file that demonstrates the widgets available.
+The SPWidgets Demo page is a self-contained Single Page Application (SPA) that showcases the widgets available.

 ![SPWidgets Demos](../documentation/web/spwidgets.demos.jpg)